suma-vatturi/Trustness-Evaluation-Traffic-Management-System/README.md

 2. Results will be saved to the `results/fairness/` directory

-### 7.4 Reproducibility Notes
+### 6.4 Reproducibility Notes
 - All random operations in image transformations use fixed seeds (42)
 - Detection parameters are consistent across evaluations (conf=0.25, iou=0.5)
 - Evaluation uses CPU inference to ensure consistency across environments
 - The full test set (322 images) is used for both evaluations

-## 8. Conclusion & Future Work
+## 7. Conclusion

-### 8.1 Summary of Findings
+### 7.1 Summary of Findings

 Our comprehensive trustworthiness evaluation of an AI-powered traffic management system revealed both strengths and critical vulnerabilities:

 **Robustness Assessment:**
-- The system demonstrates strong resilience to common environmental variations like low light and rain, maintaining over 98% of baseline performance.
+> The system demonstrates strong resilience to common environmental variations like low light and rain, maintaining over 98% of baseline performance.

-- However, it suffers catastrophic degradation in challenging conditions like snow (71% detection drop) and motion blur (73% detection drop).
+> However, it suffers catastrophic degradation in challenging conditions like snow (71% detection drop) and motion blur (73% detection drop).

 - The model shows good confidence calibration, with decreasing confidence scores in more challenging conditions.
 - False negatives (missed detections) increase dramatically in adverse conditions, while false positives remain relatively stable.

 **Fairness Evaluation:**
-- The system shows a clear performance hierarchy favoring cars (F1=0.94) over two-wheelers (F1=0.80-0.82).
+> The system shows a clear performance hierarchy favoring cars (F1=0.94) over two-wheelers (F1=0.80-0.82).

 - A 14 percentage point F1-score gap exists between the best and worst-performing classes.
 - Precision disparities are more pronounced than recall differences, suggesting higher false positive rates for vulnerable road users.
 - Inter-class confusion occurs primarily between semantically similar categories (buses/trucks, bicycles/motorcycles).

 These findings highlight that the system, while promising for deployment in favorable conditions with common vehicle types, requires significant improvements to achieve trustworthy operation across all scenarios and user groups.

-### 8.2 Deployment Considerations
+### 7.2 Deployment Considerations

 Based on our evaluation, the following deployment considerations should be addressed: